signalshore/signalshore.github.io/content/2018-08-30-Turing-Machine-and-Halting-Problem.md

 fact this property of this Turing Machine is what makes a Turing Machine such a powerful model for computation.

-The Universal Turing Machine can simulate any arbitrary turing machine on any arbitrary string.
-It does this by reading the description of the turing machine and the string input from its own tape and then processing them.
+The Universal Turing Machine can simulate any arbitrary Turing machine on any arbitrary string.
+It does this by reading the description of the Turing machine and the string input from its own tape and then processing them.

-This makes the Turing Machine capable of answering questions about the behaviour of other Turing machines.
+This makes the Turing Machine capable of answering questions about the behavior of other Turing machines.
 This model of computation is a very accurate model of modern computers where computers have access to a random access memory.
 This is the same as the tape in a Turing Machine.

-Thus the probalems these Turing Machines can tackle are generally of the form where we test the behaviour of some arbitrary turing machine on some arbitrary input.
+Thus the problems these Turing Machines can tackle are generally of the form where we test the behavior of some arbitrary Turing machine on some arbitrary input.

 ## The Halting Problem

-The Hatling Problem is a decision problem of determining wheather any arbitrary Turing Machine will halt on an arbitrary string input or not.
+The Halting Problem is a decision problem of determining whether any arbitrary Turing Machine will halt on an arbitrary string input or not.

-In other words lets say that we have a Language $H_{Lang}$ which is made up of all string encodings of the form $<B,w>$ where $B$ is a Turing Machie and $w$ is a string and $B$ halts on $w$.
-We need to show that $H_{Lang}$ is undecideable.
-Which means that there isn't a single imagineable Turing Machine that can decide $H_{Lang}$.
+In other words lets say that we have a Language $H_{Lang}$ which is made up of all string encoding of the form $<B,w>$ where $B$ is a Turing Machine and $w$ is a string and $B$ halts on $w$.
+We need to show that $H_{Lang}$ is undecidable.
+Which means that there isn't a single imaginable Turing Machine that can decide $H_{Lang}$.

-> Which means that no one can ever design a Turing Machine that will be able to take an arbitrary string $w$ and an arbitrary turing machine $B$ and tell wheather $B$ will halt on $w$ or not.
+> Which means that no one can ever design a Turing Machine that will be able to take an arbitrary string $w$ and an arbitrary Turing machine $B$ and tell whether $B$ will halt on $w$ or not.

 Now, this might seem like a fairly un-important detail but this has some far-reaching implications as we will soon see.
 But before that we